supersakana/vue_cv/README.md

 - PDF export does not display properly when too much content is added to doc

 - Content overflows doc if too much is added

+- Doc Preview page does not look the best on mobile view.